SeriousOldMan/Simulator-Controller/Docs/Customizing Assistants.md

 ### Using Actions & Events

-The *Reasoning* bosster as well as to some extent the *Conversation* booster rely on the capability of the configured LLM to *call* external functions as part of their reasoning process.
+The *Reasoning* booster as well as to some extent the *Conversation* booster rely on the capability of the configured LLM to *call* external functions as part of their reasoning process.
 This is achieved by the so-called tool interface of the LLM.
 Tools are supported at the time of this writing by the following models:

   - GPT 3.5 and above from *OpenAI*
   - Mistral Small, Mistral Large and Mixtral 8x22b from *Mistral AI*